deepakrajendraprasad/CS1020W18/LecturePlan.md

 	1. Binary Search in a sorted array
 		- First using array indices
 		- Next using start and end pointers
-	2. Matrix addition
+	2. Matrix addition (did not do)

+# Lecture 25 and 26
+Apr 04, 2018

+## Agenda
+	1. Strings
+		- Character arrays with an endmarker
+		- C has special features for such arrays (but not enough)
+		- C has a string library with more functions (but not enough)
+		- Buffer overflow issues

+## Examples
+		- Length of a string
+		- Isequal, Compare
+		- Substring

+# Lecture 27 and 28
+Apr 12, 2018

+## Structures in C
+	1. What is it?
+	2. How to use it?
+		- Declaration of the type
+		- Declaration of variables
+		- Initialisation
+		- Assignment
+		- Passing structures to functions
+		- Returning structures from functions

 # Tentative Plan

-	-	Lectures 25 and 26 (Apr 05): Strings, Memory layout of a C program
-	-	Lectures 27 and 28 (Apr 12): Structure